|

 on the inner sleeves: thicker tape, less print-through, wider tracks,

 higher dynamics.
+These

-Command recordings however have fantastic sound because of the application
+Command recordings however have fantastic

-of exact the same microphones, the electronics and the perfect placement.
+sound because of the application of exact the same microphones, the

 these differences are also brought about by the unfortunate application